 Let's dive into why each of them are important and how you'll benefit from them.

 How can you improve your cardiovascular system?

-How can you strengthen your muscles?
+How can the right workout plan strengthen your muscles?

 Proper muscle conditioning helps make you stronger and involves a slightly higher level of intensity than cardio workouts.
 If your goal is muscle growth, then you should include around three sessions of twenty-minute strength workouts every week.
 Exercises are based on resistance and increase heart rate, burn fat, and aid in maintaining a healthy body.